 Design Management Guidebook

-I worked alongside Moment partner and managing director, John Devanney, to create a framework that would communicate this new, yet hazy, offering.
-After creating the framework, we needed something more to help our clients take design management seriously, so we wrote the book about it.
+I worked alongside Moment partner and managing director, John Devanney, to create a framework that would communicate this new offering.
+After creating the Design Management Framework, we needed something more to help our clients take design management seriously, so we wrote the book about it.

 I created a content strategy for how we’d roll out our new concept—The Design Management Office (DMO)—to the world.
-We introduced the DMO framework in a series of blog posts, and, with Devanney, I co-wrote and published, The Design Management Office: A Guidebook for Delivering Design at Scale to outline how companies could create their own DMO.
+We introduced the DMO framework in a series of blog posts, and, with Devanney, I co-wrote and published, The Design Management Office: A Guidebook for Delivering Design at Scale.

-To put the content to work, I created a digital survey to help companies start on the right foot, which also served as a lead generation tool with hundreds of qualified leads coming from the survey.
+To put the content to work, I created a digital survey that started companies on the right foot.
+The survey also served as a lead generation tool with hundreds of qualified leads coming from the tool.
 After completing the survey, participants could download the book for free.
-Additionally, we printed hundreds of copies to give to current and prospective clients.
+Additionally, we printed several hundred copies to give to current and prospective clients.

 All of this helped to set Moment apart from other design consultancies and resulted in new tracks of work helping clients set up their own design management practices.
 The book also lead to a series of conference talks at Interaction 17, Leading Experience, the first DesignOps Summit, and Leading Design.